peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 It's astonishing how much the look and feel of presentations vary, even within the same company.
 Templates, formatting, color palettes, fonts, logo – you name it, they are never the same across two decks.
 Presentations are rarely consistent, even when companies invest time and effort in brand identity and design guidelines.

-Today, we are thrilled to announce that [DeckDeckGo](https://deckdeckgo.com) is receiving support for templates for our [enterprise](https://deckdeckgo.com/enterprise) customers.
-Create the template once, and all presentations are using it.
+Today we are thrilled to announce that [DeckDeckGo](https://deckdeckgo.com) is receiving support for templates for our [enterprise](https://deckdeckgo.com/enterprise) customers.
+Create a template once and all presentations will then use the same.

 *****